awodey/awodey.github.io/index.md

 - [Cartesian cubical model categories](/talks/CT2023.pdf) Slides from a talk at the conference _Category Theory 2023_.

-- [Algebraic type theory](/talks/HoTT2023.pdf) Slides from a talk at the conference _Homotopy Type Theory 2023_.
+- [Algebraic type theory](/talks/ATT.pdf) Slides from a talk at the conference _Interactions of Proof Assistants and Mathematics, Regensburg, September 2023_.

 <details open>
 <summary>more...</summary>